-The Gaps Indicator measures the academic progress of historically disadvantaged student subgroups and students needing to catch up.
+The Achievement Indicator reflects how a school's students are doing at meeting the The Gaps Indicator measures the academic progress of historically disadvantaged student subgroups and students needing to catch up.
 It disaggregates the Growth Indicator into student subgroups, and reflects their normative and adequate growth.
 The subgroups include students eligible for Free/Reduced Lunch, minority students, students with disabilities (IEP status), English Language Learners, and students needing to catch up.